aliosciapetrelli/HyperRGBD/README.md

 -----------
 C++ framework for building new datasets by aggregating images from different existing RGB-D datasets.
 The framework is described in:

-Petrelli A., Di Stefano L., "Learning to Weight Color And Depth for RGB-D Image Search", Accepted at International Conference on Image Analysis and Processing, 2017.
+Petrelli A., Di Stefano L., "Learning to Weight Color And Depth for RGB-D Image Search", International Conference on Image Analysis and Processing, 2017.

 Webpage
 -----------